anyscale/templates/templates/e2e-dspy-workflow/README.md

 # Fine-tuning

-We will use LLM Forge to fine-tune the 1B model.
+We will use Anyscale's [LLMForge](https://docs.anyscale.com/llms/finetuning/intro) to fine-tune the 1B model.

-In order to do this, we need to format our data into the correct format (Follows OpenAI messaging format).

-Anyscale now has a first class integration with DSPy for finetuning.
-Anyscale offers a tool for finetuning called LLMForge, which DSPy will interface with to do the actual finetuning using your own cluster on the task you defined above.

-We can let DSPy do the rest, where it will properly generate the config and run the finetuning.
+To fine-tune with LLMForge, we will make use of DSPy's native integration with Anyscale.
+We can simply pass the desired Anyscale job configuration and DSPy will handle the rest.

-Be sure to checkout the fine-tuning documentation for the latest on how to use our [API](https://docs.anyscale.com/llms/finetuning/intro) and additional [capabilities](https://docs.anyscale.com/category/fine-tuning-beta/).
+Be sure to checkout the fine-tuning documentation for the latest on how to use our [API](https://docs.anyscale.com/llms/finetuning/intro) and additional [capabilities](https://www.anyscale.com/library/llmforge).

+We will be starting out by fine-tuning using LoRA.

 ```python